Pagamento na entrega on Shopify: the Brazilian COD reality check

 Updated · ACOD (E-TRADE PARTNER)

 Brazil is the market where you should think hardest before offering COD: Pix made instant prepayment universal, no major national carrier runs consumer cash-on-delivery at scale, and pagamento na entrega survives mainly in same-city motoboy delivery and specific niches.
-If that's your model, the Shopify setup works exactly like everywhere else: a linked fee rate in BRL, tight city/CEP-prefix restrictions, and low value caps.
+If that's your model, the Shopify setup works exactly like everywhere else: a fee rate in BRL linked in ACOD, tight city/CEP-prefix restrictions, and low value caps.

 The honest picture first